olavea/Lillian-and-Ola-Vea-com/content/index/index.md

 ---
-title: Skill-Builder Cheatsheet - For a Dev-Rel-Apprentice or Pirate Princess 🏴‍☠️👸
+title: Coming soon; Our Skill-Builder Cheatsheet - For a Dev-Rel-Apprentice or Pirate Princess 🏴‍☠️👸

 sections:
   - title: Sick of Wasting Hours Practicing a Dev-Rel-Skill That Don't Stick?